spacetelescope/jupyterhub-deploy/fuse/README.md

 difficult to know when it is configured correctly.

 2. It exposes the reason why s3fs-fuse is ~40x slower than goofys for the task of listing out s3://stpubdata/hst/public.
-While goofys performs a single GET operation, s3fs-fuse performs 1 + nOBJs GET operations.
-While s3fs-fuse may fetch more information, for many cases it is a poor compromise and not needed.
+While goofys performs a single S3 operation, s3fs-fuse performs 1 + nOBJs S3 operations needed to support additional posix details.
-Perhaps most importantly, this explains that the observed difference in performance is probably not the result of misconfiguring s3fs,  it is a consequence of the program design.

 3. It indicates goofys has significantly better performance in most situations.